 People who take beta blockers will not be able to rely on heart rate training zones because these medications block the natural heart rate response to exercise.
 Following the advice of your cardiologist and using a perceived level of exertion (RPE scale) may be the best way to determine the appropriate exercise intensity for those on beta blockers.

-"While I don't necessarily worry about those athletes who've maybe taken a few years off after high school or college and are picking up exercise again in their 20s and 30s, I do worry about those who've taken a decade or more off," Dr. Tuttle said.
+"While I don't necessarily worry about those athletes who've maybe taken a few years off after high school or college and are picking up exercise again in their 20s and 30s, I do worry about those who've taken a decade or more off," Dr. Tung said.
 "It's important to meet with your primary care physician first to check things like your blood pressure and overall health.
 They can also help you find a routine and target heart rate zone that matches your needs, goals and physical condition."

 Important tips to keep in mind: